Basement Finishing Permit Requirements in Revere, MA

 Massachusetts State Building Code, 10th Edition (based on 2021 IBC/IRC with MA amendments).
 All permits via Citizenserve e-permitting portal.
 Residential $12/$1,000 valuation; $50 application fee.
 Located in Suffolk County.

-When you DO need a permit
+When you need a Basement permit in Revere

 Finishing a basement requires building and electrical permits.